80/160m Small Receiving Loop

 Here's the RX loop / main antenna T/R relay (black) and some coax switches.

-I've found that this loop needs to be in the middle of the living room for proper nulling.
-This puts it about 10 feet from the radio.
-Now, it needs frequent adjustment for resonant frequency and null direction, so I need to be able to see the radio's S-meter from across the room.
-I've found that the MTR setting for the backlight color on the FT-857 is useful for this; the backlight changes from blue through purple to red as signals get stronger; this plus audio lets me peak the tuning and find the deepest null from too far away to see the meter box.
+I've found that this loop needed to be in the middle of the living room for proper nulling.
+This put it about 10 feet from the radio.
+Now, it needed frequent adjustment for resonant frequency and null direction, so I needed to be able to see the radio's S-meter from across the room.
+I found that the MTR setting for the backlight color on the FT-857 is useful for this; the backlight changes from blue through purple to red as signals get stronger; this plus audio lets me peak the tuning and find the deepest null from too far away to see the meter box.

 over here?